Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 - Your OMS service calls your Email service to send a transactional email.

 As mentioned, the service API is the glue in your headless architecture.
-It links all the different stack services and handles parts of the business logic, such as handling payments, authentication, etc. Again, any server-side technology you are familiar with can be used to build the service API, such as NodeJS, Golang, or Ruby, and exposed via a simple GraphQL or REST + JSON API.
+It links all the different stack services and handles parts of the business logic, such as payments and authentication.
+Again, any server-side technology you are familiar with, such as NodeJS, Golang, or Ruby, can be used to build the service API, which can then be exposed via a simple GraphQL or REST + JSON API.

 The individual services of your Service API are typically implemented serverless for simple horizontal scalability with increased traffic.
 This is where you connect your API tokens and data from your visitors with the headless API services.
 E.g., collecting the payments from Stripe callback, creating orders in Crystallize, and sending a confirmation email using SendGrid.
 The glue for your business.

 API services should ideally not persist data and translate requests between services.
-The service API is typically hosted on a dedicated service for serverless hostings, like Vercel, Netlify, Heroku, or AWS.
+The service API is typically hosted on a dedicated serverless hosting service, such as Vercel, Netlify, Heroku, or AWS.

 The service API can easily be used across all your channel heads.
 For example, the order confirmation email service can be used in your Next JS eCommerce and React Native eCommerce App.

-In our open-source section, you can find everything about the Service API boilerplate, built on NodeJS and deployed on various hosting providers in our open-source section.
+Our open-source section contains everything about the Service API boilerplate, which is built on NodeJS and deployed on various hosting providers.

-It’s visible here that the Service API is just the connector.
-That’s the central part (that can be decoupled, too) that will map the data from one system to another.
-It acts like an intelligent proxy but does not own any complex logic.
+It’s clear here that the Service API is just the connector.
+It’s the central part (which can also be decoupled) that maps data from one system to another.
+It acts like an intelligent proxy but does not have any complex logic.

-User experience and conversion are directly affected by page speed, and one of the most significant benefits of going with headless architecture is the better performance of your pages.
-In the speed-obsessed world (and Google), every second matters, and going headless is a shortcut to the results (look at the performance data of this page).
+Page speed directly affects user experience and conversion, and one of the most significant benefits of using headless architecture is better page performance.
+In the speed-obsessed world (and Google), every second matters, and going headless is a shortcut to results (look at this page's performance data).

 Going headless is not without its challenges.
-With the workflow of headless architecture being more developer-centric, you (or your team) will need more technical skills to work with it.
-And with a growing number of headless services, decision-making can be more challenging than traditional monolith solutions.
+Because headless architecture's workflow is more developer-centric, you (or your team) will need more technical skills to work with it.
+Additionally, with a growing number of headless services, decision-making can be more challenging than with traditional monolith solutions.

 Here are some best practices and tips for managing such a platform: